HamidMusayev/Tkinter-en/README.md

 Normally, foreground (1) bits in the image will be displayed as black pixels, and background (0) bits in the image will be transparent.
 To change this behavior, use the optional `background=b` option to set the background to color b, and the optional `foreground=c` option to set the foreground to color c.
 For color specification, see Section [Colors](#Colors).

 This constructor returns a value that can be used anywhere Tkinter expects an image.
-For example, to display an image as a label, use a Label widget (see Section 12, [Label widget](#Label) and supply the `BitmapImage` object as the value of the `image` option:
+For example, to display an image as a label, use a [tkk.Label widget](#Label) and supply the `BitmapImage` object as the value of the `image` option:

 `logo = tk.BitmapImage('logo.xbm', foreground='red')
 Label(image=logo).grid()`